Become a Nutrition Coach Program Curriculum

 Lesson 3: PCOS

 PCOS, or Polycystic Ovarian Syndrome, is a fairly common condition among women.
 In this lesson, we’ll cover the symptoms your client may present with if they have PCOS, and factors that may worsen it or other diseases linked to PCOS such as insulin resistance and endometrial cancer.
 The good news is that you are at the frontline of helping your client manage this condition, and we’ll teach you the research behind recommended diets and what you should be recommending to your clients to help them reverse and reduce symptoms and improve their quality of life.

 Female fertility is often a sensitive topic, but it’s crucial to have recommendations for those clients who are either struggling to get pregnant, stay pregnant, or just want to know more.
 You are there to offer support and advice, and this lesson will ensure you have the right evidence-based answers about diet and lifestyle to help your client maximize their fertility.

 Explore the various factors that play into severity and frequency of menopause symptoms, and help your female clients make diet and lifestyle adjustments.
 We’ll take you through a client story and recommendations that were used to help her find relief.
 After this lesson, you’ll have a toolkit full of evidence-based techniques to share with your female clients which may help alleviate their symptoms.

 Lesson 6: Bone Health

 How much do you really know about bone health and how to promote strong, healthy bones throughout life?
 In this lesson, we’ll cover the vitamins and minerals that are important for bone health, the best food sources of these nutrients, and why you always hear the term “weight-bearing” exercise being recommended as we age.
-We’ll teach you how to counsel your clients and what factors you may need to consider when learning about their intake and helping them build stronger bones!
+We’ll teach you how to coach your clients and what factors you may need to consider when learning about their intake and helping them build stronger bones!